Skip to content

 Configuration

-• Ipopt (open-source)
+• Ipopt (open source)

-• Gurobi (commerical)
+• Gurobi (commercial)

 Workflow Integration